samfdhanani/operant-conditioning-DRL/README.md

 - Burst Latencies: lever press latencies less than or equal to 1 second
 - Binned Latencies: binned latencies from 0 to 1 second with a width of 0.1 seconds
 - All Latencies: a list of all latencies in the program
-- Missed Headpokes: number of headpokes not made during dipper presentation
+- Headpokes Missed: number of times when there was no headpoke during dipper presentation
 - Raster Plot Values: a list of the timestamps of latencies in seconds

 **BurstAnalysis.py**